guillermocalvo/test/docs/README.md

 @snippet pet-store.c using

-1. The result will be acquired by calling the function with the supplied arguments, if any.
+1. The resource `pet` will be acquired by calling `pet_find` with the supplied argument `id`.
-2. The code block will be executed.
+2. The #USING block will be executed.
-3. The result will be disposed of, by calling the other function, no matter whether an exception happens or not.
+3. The resource `pet` will be disposed of, by calling `pet_free`, no matter whether an exception happens or not.

 You can append #CATCH blocks to deal with exceptions that may happen during the manipulation of the resource.
 Just
 remember: by the time the #CATCH block is executed, the resource will already have been disposed of.